jomjol/neural-network-digital-counter-readout/README.md

 **jomjol**

-[1]: The following book is found very usefull for background, basic setting and different approaches:
+[1]: The following book is found very useful for background, basic setting and different approaches:
 Mattheiu Deru and Alassane Ndiaye: Deep Learning with TensorFlow, Keras, und Tensorflow.js